brandlogo

 The cost of the late enrollment penalty depends on how long you went without Part D or creditable prescription drug coverage.

-Medicare calculates the penalty by multiplying 1% of the "national base beneficiary premium" ($32.74 in 2020) times the number of full, uncovered months you didn't have Part D or creditable coverage.
+Medicare calculates the penalty by multiplying 1% of the "national base beneficiary premium" by the number of full, uncovered months you didn't have Part D or creditable coverage.
 The monthly premium is rounded to the nearest $.10 and added to your monthly Part D premium.
 The national base beneficiary premium may increase each year, so your penalty amount may also increase each year.

 Joining a Medicare drug plan may affect your Medicare Advantage Plan.